mir-dataset-loaders/mirdata/docs/source/contributing.rst

 .. note::  We have written automated tests for all loader's ``cite``, ``download``, ``validate``, ``load``, ``track_ids`` functions,
-           as well as some basic edge cases of the ``Track`` object, so you don't need to write tests for these!
+           as well as some basic edge cases of the ``Track`` class, so you don't need to write tests for these!

 .. _test_file: